Mohamed bin Zayed issues a law establishing the Abu Dhabi Transport Company

-The company is affiliated with the Supreme Council for Financial and Economic Affairs, and will contribute to supporting the integrated transportation system in Abu Dhabi by developing transportation systems within the emirate, which contributes to providing effective and sustainable alternative transportation options for the residents of the emirate.
+The company is affiliated with the Supreme Council for Financial and Economic Affairs, and will contribute to supporting the integrated transportation system in Abu Dhabi by developing transportation systems within the emirate, thus contributing to providing effective and sustainable alternative transportation options for the population.

 Follow our latest local and sports news and the latest political and economic developments via Google news